HEFTIEProject/heftie-textbook/book/6-export.md

 ## Conversion Format Comparison

-The following table summarizes the different file formats for converting Zarr sub-volumes, their associated tools, and trade-offs:
+The following table summarizes some other commonly used filed formats that have Python tools available for saving NumPy arrays to:

 | Format | Tool/Library | Advantages | Disadvantages | Open Source Viewers |
 |--------|--------------|------------|---------------|---------------------|